PDOK/ogc-specifications/README.md

 ## Notice

-This is still a 'work in progres' with the following mayor todo's:
+This is still a 'work in progres' with the following major todo's:

 - [ ] Validation support
 - [ ] WMTS support